dfinkel/linux/Documentation/admin-guide/cgroup-v2.rst

 	reclaim induced by memory.reclaim.

   memory.peak
-	A read-only single value file which exists on non-root cgroups.
+	A read-write single value file which exists on non-root cgroups.

-	The max memory usage recorded for the cgroup and its descendants since the creation of the cgroup.
+	The max memory usage recorded for the cgroup and its descendants since either the creation of the cgroup or the most recent reset.

+        A write of the string "global_reset\n" to this file resets it to the current memory usage.
+All other values will return EINVAL.

   memory.oom.group
 	A read-write single value file which exists on non-root